 Hawke’s Bay is home to outstanding water bodies.
 Proposed Plan Change 7 puts a framework in place which aims to protect these water bodies and the things that make them so special now, and for generations to come.

-The water bodies identified in the Outstanding Water Bodies Plan Change are the ‘best of the best’ within the region, featuring unique ecology, exceptionally high natural character, significant landscapes or geology, outstanding cultural and spiritual values or providing an exceptional recreational experience.
+The water bodies identified in the Proposed Plan Change 7 are the ‘best of the best’ within the region, featuring an exceptional cultural, spiritual, recreation, natural character, landscape, geology, or ecology value which is remarkable in Hawke’s Bay.

-This plan change aims to protect these outstanding features, now and for future generations.
+The Proposed Plan change aims to protect these outstanding features, in their current state, now and for future generations.

 Our coastal and fresh waters are essential to New Zealand’s economic, environmental, cultural and social well-being - highly valued for their cultural and recreational values.
 They underpin important parts of New Zealand’s biodiversity and natural heritage.

 Regional councils are tasked with ensuring all of New Zealand’s water bodies are managed wisely.
 The National Policy Statement for Freshwater Management (NPSFM) and the New Zealand Coastal Policy Statement set a clear national direction to assist regional councils to manage water bodies in a consistent, integrated and sustainable way.

 A number of New Zealand’s lakes, rivers and coastal areas are iconic and well known globally for their natural beauty and unique values.
 The NPSFM recognises this, and allows for exceptional water bodies to have special protection.